utelecon/utelecon.github.io/en/articles/schedule-management/index.md

 1. Open the Google Calendar of the account you want to share．
 2. Go to Settings and select the calendar you want to share.
-3. Select "Share with specific users" and click "+Add people".
+3. Select "Share with specific people or groups" and click "+Add people and groups".
    ![](img/authorization_settings.png)
 4. Enter the Google account you want to share and set the access rights to the calendar.
 There are four types of permissions.